freeDSP/freeDSP-KiCadLibrary/README.md

 If you need to use a new symbol or footprint push it as a commit to the fdsp_new.lib for symbols or fdsp_new.mod for footprints.
 New commits will be checked for correctness and merged to the libraries as fast as possible.

 For more information contact [fabiangeissler](https://github.com/fabiangeissler).

+# Please Note:
+This library will grow with time.
+Footprints and 3D models will be added as soon as possible.